Major Overview

 Students are able to:

-1. describe important issues in defining language, particularly in distinguishing between language and communication, and between language system and language use
+1. define language, particularly in distinguishing between language and communication, and between language system and language use.

 2. describe key focuses of, and key concepts in, core sub-areas of linguistics—phonetics, phonology, morphology, syntax, discourse analysis, semantics, pragmatics, sociolinguistics, and historical linguistics

-3. describe key features of currently contending significant theoretical approaches to language structure
+3. describe key features of currently contending significant theoretical approaches to language structure, variation and use in socio-historical context.

-5. present critical evaluation of the arguments used in a linguistic analysis formulated within a theoretical model
+4. present critical evaluation of the arguments used in a linguistic analysis formulated within a theoretical model, and alternative analyses of a given language data

 Broadening guidelines